-Formerly the Experimental Gameplay Workshop, EGW is a GDC tradition in its 21st year: an annual session where many developers have shown novel game ideas through prototypes and design retrospective microtalks.
+The Experimental Game Workshop (EGW) is a GDC tradition in its 22nd year: an annual session where many developers have shown novel game ideas through prototypes and design retrospective microtalks.

-Encourage exploration of uniquely deep and resonant experiences through play.
+Encourage exploration of unique and deep experiences through play.

-Grow diversity in game types, game creators, game subcultures, narrative representations, and the use of new mediums.
+Cultivate diversity in game types, game creators, game mechanics, game subcultures, narrative representations, and the use of new mediums.

 For many, the EGW is a first chance to go to GDC and learn from other developers while also showing their work.
 We have a Discord server of recent EGW participants who are interested in sharing their projects and processes with each other around the conference.
 We’re actively looking for suggestions on how to grow and support this community at GDC, online, and beyond.